-Potku Project Application Report 0.4.0 Public Doxygen is a tool for the automatic generation of class documentati Python classes. on from Eclipse is a integrated development environment for different p ming languages.
-The project team used Eclipse for wri source code of the application. Ü Egit is a Git extension for Eclipse, which enables using Git from Eclipse. n within Git is a distributed revision control software for managing sou and documents. rce code Matplotlib is a graphical library for plotting two dimensional graphs fo r Python. numpy is a Python extension, which enables the usage of large, mensional arrays. multidi- PyDev is Eclipse extension, which enables Python programming in Eclipse.
-PyQt is a Python binding for the graphical user interface toolkit (is used for developing the graphical user interface of the tion. , Python is the primary programming language used in the develop the application. ment of scipy is a Python extension, which enables the usage of various matical algorithms. mathe- YouSource is a WWW-based source code release system.
-YouSource s Git revision control. upports
+Potku Project Application Report 0.5.0 Public Doxygen is a tool for the automatic generation of class documentatic Python classes. on from Eclipse is a integrated development environment for different program- ming languages.
+The project team used Eclipse for writing the source code of the application.
+Egit is a Git extension for Eclipse, which enables using Git from Eclipse. within Git is a distributed revision control software for managing sour and documents. ce code Matplotlib is a graphical library for plotting two dimensional graphs for Python. numpy is a Python extension, which enables the usage of large, mensional arrays. nultidi- PyDev is Eclipse extension, which enables Python programming in Eclipse.
+PyQt is a Python binding for the graphical user interface toolkit Q was used for developing the graphical user interface of the cation.
+5 Python is the primary programming language used in the develop the application. ment of scipy is a Python extension, which enables the usage of various matical algorithms. mathe- YouSource is a WWW-based source code release system.
+YouSource su Git revision control. apports